-- Open a normal session to the DUT. - Negotiate the following keys: ErrorRecoveryLevel>0, ImmediateData=Yes, InitialR2T=No. - The Testing Station should move into the Full Feature Phase. - The Testing Station should perform INQUIRY, READ_CAPACITY, and TEST_UNIT_READY commands, waiting for status on each. - The Testing Station should transmit a WRITE command with immediate data attached, the F bit set to 1, and a data digest error. - Transmit a second valid WRITE command with a new CmdSN and a new InitiatorTaskTag.
+- Open a normal session to the DUT. - Negotiate the following keys: ErrorRecoveryLevel>0, ImmediateData=Yes, InitialR2T=No. - The Testing Station should move into the Full Feature Phase. - The Testing Station should perform INQUIRY, READ_CAPACITY, and TEST_UNIT_READY commands, waiting for status on each. - The Testing Station should transmit a WRITE command with immediate data attached, the F bit set to 1, and a data digest error. - Send a TMF Request, function type ABORT TASK, with RefCmdSN=<CmdSN of WRITE command> and RTT=<ITT of WRITE command>. - Transmit a second valid WRITE command with a new CmdSN and a new InitiatorTaskTag.